Graph minors, Ehrhart theory, and a monotonicity property: Circuit signatures and dissections

-However, one can define dissecting tree sets based on acyclic circuit signatures, if one adds one more condition.
-Let us call a circuit signature $\sigma$ \emph{long arc positive}, if for each cycle, $|\sigma(C)^+| \geq |\sigma(C)^-|$.
+However, it is still possible to define dissecting forest sets based on acyclic circuit signatures, provided that one adds one more condition.
+Let us call a circuit signature $\sigma$ \emph{long arc positive}, if for each cycle $C$ we have $|\sigma(C)^+| \geq |\sigma(C)^-|$.
 (Note that long arc positivity is automatically satisfied if each cycle has two equal arcs.)

 \begin{prop} Let $D$ be a directed graph.
-If $\sigma$ is an acyclic, long arc positive circuit signature, then $\tree(D,\sigma)$ is a dissecting tree set of $D$. \end{prop} \begin{proof} We first show that for $T_1, T_2 \in \tree(D,\sigma)$, the simplices $\tcQ_{T_1}$ and $\tcQ_{T_2}$ are interior disjoint.
+If $\sigma$ is an acyclic, long arc positive circuit signature, then $\tree(D,\sigma)$ is a dissecting forest set of $D$. \end{prop}

+\begin{proof} We first show that for $F_1, F_2 \in \tree(D,\sigma)$, the simplices $\tcQ_{F_1}$ and $\tcQ_{F_2}$ are (relative) interior disjoint.
 We note that this property holds even if $\sigma$ is only acyclic and not necessarily long arc positive.